 NEDECN will permit Hot Spot connections for the convenience of NEDECN Members in areas of poor repeater coverage, or those who are traveling and away from New England for seasonal or other reasons.
-A limited subset of talk groups will be provided through our partner CAN-TRBO IPSC2 Gateway.
+A limited subset of talk groups will be provided through our IPSC2-NEDECN Server and our partner IPSC2-CAN-TRBO Gateway.
 Any abuse or technical issues such as looping, cross-linking, high loss rates or robotic keyups will result in blocking of the user at fault.

 Further configuration info can be found at: